What Makes Merriam Special

 Field Day

 At the end of the year, the school gathers in family groups to participate in cooperative, recreational games and activities.
-Classes enjoy a picnic lunch together and finish the day with an end-of-the-year classroom celebration.
+Sometimes classes enjoy a picnic lunch together and/or finish the day with an end-of-the-year classroom celebration.

 Core Values